Weekly Insights Charts Tracker Companies Networks Glossary

 Stablecoin Market Cap vs 2s10s Yield Curve Spread

-Total stablecoin market cap (left axis, green, from Jan 2018) overlaid with the 2s10s spread (right axis, blue dashed, full history from Jan 2020).
+Total stablecoin market cap (left axis, green) overlaid with the 2s10s spread (right axis, blue dashed).
 The dashed red line marks zero — below it the curve is inverted.
+Use the Compare against selector above to swap the left-axis indicator.

 2s10s Spread — Full History with Inversion Periods